alexalexyang/cvme/README.md

 Styling by Bulma and SCSS.

-Tests by Jest and Enzyme.
+Tests by Jest and react-testing-library.

 # Possible developments